-- 18. CPCs shall gradually reduce supply vessels in purse seine operations targeting tropical tuna, by 31 December 2022 as specified below in (a) and (b).
+- 21. CPCs shall gradually reduce supply vessels2 in purse seine operations targeting tropical tuna, by 31 December 2022 as specified below in (a) and (b).
 Flag States shall submit the status of reducing the use of supply vessel as part of the report of Implementation to the Compliance Committee. - a.
-From 1 January 2022 to 31 December 2024: 3 supply vessels in support of not less than 10 purse seiners, all of the same flag State. - b.
-No CPC is allowed to register any new or additional supply vessel on the IOTC Record of Authorized Vessels-
+From 1 January 2022 to 31 December 2024: 3 supply vessels in support of not less than 10 purse seiners, all of the same flag State3.

-&lt;sup>2 For the purpose of this resolution, the term "supply vessel" includes "support vessel"
+2 For the purpose of this resolution, the term "supply vessel" includes "support vessel"

-&lt;sup>3 The subparagraph (a) shall not apply to CPCs which use only one supply vessel
+3 The subparagraph (a) shall not apply to CPCs which use only one supply vessel b.
+No CPC is allowed to register any new or additional supply vessel on the IOTC Record of Authorized Vessels.

-- 19. A single purse seine vessel shall not be supported by more than one single supply vessel of the same flag State at any point of time. - 20.
+- 22. A single purse seine vessel shall not be supported by more than one single supply vessel of the same flag State at any point of time. - 23.
 Complementary to Resolution 15/08 and to Resolution 15/02, CPC/flag States shall report annually before the 1st of January for the coming year of operations which Purse seiners are served by each supply vessel.
 This information will be published on IOTC website so as to be accessible to all CPCs and is mandatory.